dandd0/Final_Year_Project/README.md

 The runs can be watched by running:
 `python watch_model.py`
-Follow the instructions given by the terminal to watch.
+and follow the instructions given by the terminal to watch.

+If you would like to train your own model, run the following:
+`python training.py`
+and follow the instructions given by the terminal.